idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 This is achived by combining two mechanisms:

-- On idOS,by asking the user to share a credential/attribute, which creates a copy of its current state, encrypted to the `receiverPublicKey` you provide.
+- On idOS, by asking the user to share a credential/attribute, which creates a copy of its current state, encrypted to the `receiverPublicKey` you provide.
 The id of this copy is commonly called `dataId`.
 - On the blockchain you're using, by creating an Access Grant entry in a Smart Contract on the chain you're using.

 The combination of doing these two operations is bundled in `idos.grants.create`, and that's the intended API for common usage.